SimDoc: Topic Sequence Alignment based Document Similarity Framework: Related Work

-Many document similarity measures are based on the seminal vector space model, where documents are represented as weighted high-dimensional vectors.
-This model is also popularly known as \textit{bag-of-words} model, where words are commonly used as features.
-However, this model fails to capture word ordering (which adds significantly to the document semantics).
-It also ignores the semantics of the words.
-Jaccard similarity\cite{jaccard1901etude} which treats documents as sets of tokens, and Okapi BM25\cite{robertson1995okapi} and Lucene Similarity\cite{jakarta2004apache}, which rely on term frequency and inverse document frequency of words in the documents, are other widely used document similarity measures.
-These measures also have the same limitations as the bag-of-words model based ones.
-One of the most popular techniques used for document similarity is Explicit Semantic Analysis (ESA) \cite{gabrilovich2007computing}.
-The rationale behind ESA is that knowledge banks, such as Wikipedia, can serve to index documents with Wikipedia articles having certain lexical overlap.
+Other popular technique used for long-text similarity is Explicit Semantic Analysis (ESA)~\cite{gabrilovich2007computing}.
+The rationale behind ESA is that online encyclopedias, such as Wikipedia, can serve to index documents with Wikipedia articles having a certain lexical overlap.
 ESA is particularly useful when the contextual information is insufficient (which is quite common in shorter documents).
-Extensions of ESA have been proposed.
-A prominent approach, proposed in \cite{huang2012learning}, is based on measuring similarity at at both the lexical and semantic levels.
+Several extensions of ESA have been proposed.
+A prominent approach, proposed in~\cite{huang2012learning}, is based on measuring similarity at both the lexical and semantic levels.
 Concepts are identified within documents, and then semantic relations established between concept groups (at a topic level) and concepts.
 It uses supervised machine learning techniques to automatically learn the document similarity measure from human judgments, using concepts and their semantic relations as features.
 However, ESA is still based on a sparse representation of documents and hence, may at times be quite inaccurate.
-Alternative document similarity techniques have been proposed that are based on statistical topic models \cite{blei2006correlated,li2006pachinko}.
+Alternative document similarity techniques have been proposed that are based on statistical topic models~\cite{blei2006correlated,li2006pachinko}.
 These approaches identify groups of terms (i.e.~latent topics) that are strongly associated (in a distributional sense) with one another within a given document corpus.
-A very recent word2vec based technique, called \textit{paragraph vector}, is proposed in \cite{dai2015document}.
+A very recent word2vec based technique, called \textit{paragraph vector}, is proposed in~\cite{dai2015document}.
 It uses an unsupervised algorithm that learns fixed-length feature representations from variable-length pieces of texts, such as sentences, paragraphs, and documents.
 Each document corresponds to a dense vector which is trained to predict words in the document.
 It has been shown empirically that paragraph vectors outperform bag-of-words based measures.